douglasdcm/tdd_detroid/README.md

 3. Data is being saved in the database.
 # Deliverables
 Construction of the basic functions of the system
-1. Each student will have a grade control called "grade point average" (GPA).
+1. DONE Each student will have a grade control called "grade point average" (GPA).
 2. The GPA is the average of the student's grades in the ~~courses~~ subjects already taken.
 3. The student is considered approved at the university if their GPA is above or equal to 7 (seven) at the end of the course.
 4. If a student takes the same subject more than once, the highest grade will be considered in the GPA calculation.